Marriage and family therapists diagnose and treat cognitive, behavioral, or similar disorders in the context of couples and other relationships.

 What do they typically do

-- Ask questions that help clients identify their feelings and behaviors
+- Ask questions that encourage clients to discuss their emotions and experiences

 Number of Jobs